woodenclock/tp/docs/UserGuide.md

 ### 2. Deleting Entries: `delete`
-Deletes an entry.
+Deletes an entry of the specified INDEX.
+The index refers to the index number shown in the displayed entry list.

 Format: `delete <INDEX>`
-Deletes the entry at the specified INDEX.
-The index refers to the index number shown in the displayed entry list.

 >❗ IMPORTANT
 > * Index must be a positive integer 1, 2, 3, ...
 > * Deleted items may not be recoverable

 Example:
 ![image](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/6c43700c-909b-490e-b497-ef370664ff9e)